Seasonal Tropical Storm forecasts

 Indices of the large-scale distribution of monthly rainfall in the regions affected by the West African and South Asian monsoon were defined by means of EOF analysis.
 The two leading EOFs of monthly-mean rainfall anomalies from the GPCP (Global Precipitation Climatology Project) 2.5-deg. dataset have been computed in the following domains:

 using June, July, August and September data from 1981 to 2005.
-The EOF patterns for the two regions are shown below, where the portion within the grey boundaries corresponds to the regionally-normalized EOFs (for continuity, regressions of rainfall anomalies onto the corresponding PC are shown over a larger domain)
+The EOF patterns for the two regions are shown below.
+The portion within the grey boundaries corresponds to the regionally-normalized EOFs.
+For continuity, regressions of rainfall anomalies onto the corresponding PC are shown over a larger domain)

 Fig8.3.4.3-3: Examples of EOFs over Africa

-For West Africa, the first EOF represents rainfall anomalies along the Guinea Coast, while the second EOF has a dipole structure with opposite signs over Sahel and the south-western coastal regions.
+The first EOF represents rainfall anomalies along the Guinea Coast.
+The second EOF has a dipole structure with opposite signs over Sahel and the south-western coastal regions.
 Projections on these EOFs are referred to as the West Africa Coast index and the Sahel Dipole index.

 All India Rainfall Index